asyncjxck/SoundBar/README.md

 ```shell
 rails s
 ```
-### If attempting to log in via Twitter, make sure `gem 'thin'` is not commented out in the gemfile, and add https:// to the beginning of your url
+### If attempting to log in via Twitter, make sure `gem 'thin'` is not commented out in the gemfile line: 46, and add https:// to the beginning of your url

 ```shell
 thin start --ssl